tdspora/syngen/README.md

     --reports accuracy \
     --reports sample
 ```
+The accepted values for the parameter <i>"reports"</i>:
+ - <i>"none"</i> (default) - no reports will be generated
+ - <i>"accuracy"</i> - generates an accuracy report (after the training process, synthetic data of the same size as the original data is generated, and then the accuracy report of synthetic data is provided to verify the quality of the model)
+ - <i>"sample"</i> - generates a sample report (if original data is sampled, the comparison of distributions of original data and sampled data is provided in the report)
+ - <i>"metrics_only"</i> - outputs the metrics information only to standard output without generation of an accuracy report
+ - <i>"all"</i> - generates both accuracy and sample reports<br>
+Default value is <i>none</i>.

 To train one or more tables using a metadata file, you can use the following command: